nataly-klajner/data-structures/final.assignment.3/README.md

 ## Part 5

-With the [Week 10](https://github.com/nataly-klajner/data-structures/tree/master/week10) assignment I used exprees in node.js to create a web server application for all the 3 assignments we had been working on.
+With the [Week 10](https://github.com/nataly-klajner/data-structures/tree/master/week10) assignment I used express in node.js to create a web server application for all the 3 assignments we had been working on.

 For the temperature sensor, I wrote an SQL query to show the average value of each day the sensor was functioning.